 The bill amends section 12a of the 1851 PA 156, enhancing the powers and duties of county boards of commissioners in Michigan regarding employee benefits.
 It allows these boards to provide various types of insurance coverage, including group life, health, accident, hospitalization, and disability coverage for county employees and their dependents.
-Counties with 100 or more employees are permitted to self-insure for health and disability coverage.
-The bill also establishes guidelines for adopting retirement plans, ensuring that at least 60% of total benefits come from county funds, and mandates that retirement plans be administered by a board of trustees.
-Additionally, it emphasizes the need for actuarial soundness in managing retirement funds.
+Additionally, counties with 100 or more employees are permitted to self-insure for health and disability coverage.
+The bill establishes guidelines for retirement benefits, mandating that at least 60% of these benefits be based on a percentage of the employee's average final compensation, and outlines eligibility criteria for benefits upon termination or disability.
+It also allows for the creation of a board of trustees to manage retirement plans and requires counties to maintain actuarial reserves for financial stability.

 House Introduced Bill: 46.12